orizens/orizens.com/src/pages/blog/2016-01-15-testing-angular-1-x-es2015-component-with-jasmine.md

 ## Writing Tests For Angular 1.x Controller written in ES2015

-As mentioned above, the component i&#8217;m testing is written in <a href="http://orizens.com/wp/topics/5-steps-to-prepare-your-angular-1-code-to-angular-2/" target="_blank">ES2015 as part of a preparation to Angular (+2)</a>.
-We&#8217;re going to explore a test case for the YoutubeVideos Component of the <a href="http://echotu.be" target="_blank">Echoes Player</a> <a href="http://github.com/orizens/echoes" target="_blank">Open Source App</a> that I developed, recently converting the code to use ES2015.
-The controller is defined as part of the component&#8217;s properties:
+As mentioned above, the component i'm testing is written in <a href="http://orizens.com/wp/topics/5-steps-to-prepare-your-angular-1-code-to-angular-2/" target="_blank">ES2015 as part of a preparation to Angular (+2)</a>.
+We're going to explore a test case for the YoutubeVideos Component of the <a href="http://echotu.be" target="_blank">Echoes Player</a> <a href="http://github.com/orizens/echoes" target="_blank">Open Source App</a> that I developed, recently converting the code to use ES2015.
+The controller is defined as part of the component's properties:

 <pre class="lang:js decode:true">import template from './youtube-videos.tpl.html';